 Inflator 2 – Embrace new specialty drugs for increased spending

 The majority of medications in the medical pipeline involve specialty drugs.
 Some of these are curative gene therapies that accompany high-dollar price tags.
-Current specialty drugs are also driving spending since the conditions for which they are approved for continues to grow.
+Current specialty drugs are also driving spending since the conditions for which they are approved for continue to grow.

 What this means: Healthcare providers should rethink their capabilities to cover new, costlier therapies.
 They should partner with other organizations such as pharmaceutical companies, payment plans institutions, and others to lower the cost of costly treatments.

 Deflator 1 – Telehealth has become mainstream